Way of Life Literature

-Mars Hill Church in Seattle operates a secular rock club called Paradox which has hosted hundreds of rock concerts.
-Senior pastor Mark Driscoll says the focus of this operation is simply to show hospitality.
-“So we welcomed kids into a safe place where we could build relationships of grace on Jesus’ behalf RATHER THAN PREACHING AT THE KIDS or doing goofy things like handing out tracts” (Confessions of a Reformission Rev., pp. 126, 127).
+Mars Hill Church in Seattle used to operate a secular rock club called Paradox which hosted hundreds of rock concerts.
+Senior pastor Mark Driscoll said the focus of this operation was simply to show hospitality.
+“So we welcomed kids into a safe place where we could build relationships of grace on Jesus’ behalf RATHER THAN PREACHING AT THE KIDS OR DOING GOOFY THINGS LIKE HANDING OUT TRACTS” (Confessions of a Reformission Rev., pp. 126, 127).

-When one of the pastors asked him if he had won them to Christ, he replied, “No, I’M JUST TRYING TO BE THEIR FRIENDS [sic] and get to know them” (p.
+When one of the pastors asked him if he had won them to Christ, he replied, “No, I’M JUST TRYING TO BE THEIR FRIEND and get to know them” (p.
 14).

-Another pastor commented that the emerging generation of people are “pagans” and “they just need to hear solid preaching, which will cause them to repent of their ways,” but Kimball strongly disagrees.
+When another pastor commented that the emerging generation of people are “pagans” and “they just need to hear solid preaching, which will cause them to repent of their ways,” Kimball strongly disagreed.

 Kimball says the term “missional” means that “we don’t ‘bring Jesus’ to people but that we realize Jesus is active in culture and we join him in what he is doing,” and, “we serve our communities, and that we build relationships with people in them, rather than seeing them as evangelistic targets” (They Like Jesus, p.
 20).